mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Background Page

-The background page acts as the backend of the extension.
-The core part of the background page is implemented in [`ext-monitor.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js).
-The Popup and the Activity Log page communicates with the background page via `runtime.onMessage` event and instruct to start/stop monitoring, save logs to a JSON file or load logs from a JSON file.
-It keeps track of the monitored extensions via [`extensionMapList`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L9) and opened Activity Log pages via [`activityLogPorts`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L12).
+The background page acts as the backend of the extension, and the core of it is implemented in [`ext-monitor.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js).
+This part is responsible for keeping track of activity logs and monitored extensions on behalf of the frontend.
+The background subscribes to the `runtime.onMessage` event to listen for messages from the Popup and Activity Log pages.

 #### BrowserAction Popup Page

-The browserAction popup is a control panel to trigger "start monitoring" and "stop monitoring" extensions and helps to access the Activity Log page.
-It mostly communicates with the background page (backend part) to run its functionalities.
+The browserAction popup is a control panel to trigger "start monitoring" and "stop monitoring" (of extensions) and opening the Activity Log page.

 #### Activity Log Page - Tab

 The Activity Log page is the frontend tasked with rendering the log information from the backend.
 It uses the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for the table view and filtering options.

-- The **Model** class does store activity logs being rendered in the activity log page and the data representation of the log filters.
-The Model class does also provide the [`matchLogWithFilterObj`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L43) method to check if a particular log entry does match the filters.
+- The **Model** class stores activity logs being rendered in the activity log page and the data representation of the log filters.
+The Model class also provides the [`matchLogWithFilterObj`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L43) method to check if a particular log entry does match the filters.

 - The **View** class manages the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) and [filters web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component).
 The log-view webcomponent is responsible for rendering the collected logs (currently in a table form) and managing the log-view context menu.
-The filters web componenrs are responsible for the UI elements related to the log filters.
+The filters web components are responsible for the UI elements related to the log filters.

-- The **Controller** class makes sure that the data flow in Model and View are synchronized.
-Whenever a filter change is triggered from the View, the Controller makes sure it updates the Model and the View accordingly.
-It also updates the Model and View while receiving real-time logs from the Background.
-It communicates with the background via `runtime.sendMessage` API.
+- The **Controller** class interacts with the backend and ensures that the Model and View are synchronized.

 #### Activity Log Page - Devtools